Optimal investment for participating insurance contracts under VaR-Regulation: Unconstrained problem

-We have determined the optimal terminal wealth as a function of $\xi_T$ and a multiplier $\lambda$ that satisfies the budget constraint.
-For the reader's convenience, we briefly discuss how to deduce the optimal strategy by applying the martingale representation theorem.
-Let $Z=X(\lambda,\xi_T)$ be the optimal terminal wealth and define $Z_t:=\xi_t^{-1}\E[\xi_T Z\vert \cF_t]$.
-Then, the process $(\xi_t Z_t)_\zs{t\in[0,T]}$ is a martingale under $\P$.
-Therefore, by the martingale representation theorem, there exists a square integrable adapted process $(\varsigma_t)$ such that
+\end{remark} {\bf Optimal strategy:} We have determined the optimal terminal wealth as a function of $\xi_T$ and a multiplier $\lambda$ that satisfies the budget constraint.
+For the reader's convenience, we briefly discuss how to deduce the optimal strategy by applying the martingale representation theorem in the case of a Brownian filtration.
+To simplify the presentation we consider a simple Black-Schole's model with one risky asset given by